munichpavel/fake-data-for-learning/README.md

 * [pyagrum](https://pyagrum.readthedocs.io) is a Python wrapper around the C++ library [aGrUM](http://agrum.org/), and has similar funcionality with a larger scope.
 Unlike `pgmpy`, `pyagrum` has a similar API for specifying conditional probability tables to the one used here.

 * [causalgraphicalmodels](https://github.com/ijmbarr/causalgraphicalmodels)'s class `StructuralCausalModel` allows sampling from Bayesian network where the variables are related as functions of one another, rather than via the conditional probability tables used here.

-## Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [munichpavel fork](https://github.com/munichpavel/cookiecutter-pypackage) of the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.